moiseevigor/moiseevigor.github.io/_posts/2022-12-03-fix-error-matplotlib-is-currently-using-agg.markdown

 ---
 layout: post
-title:  "Fixing error `Matplotlib is currently using agg`"
+title:  "Fixing error 'Matplotlib is currently using agg'"
 description: "Plotting graphics with python and matplotlib from Docker container"
 date:   2022-12-03 10:05:45
 categories: